ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-5-3.md

-Chapter 5: Giving Constructive Feedback that Promotes Improvement: Addressing Performance Gaps through Constructive Feedback
+Addressing Performance Gaps through Constructive Feedback
 ============================================================================================================================

 Effective feedback is critical for driving performance and achieving organizational goals.
 In this chapter, we will explore how to give constructive feedback that promotes improvement and addresses performance gaps.